What is Castration

 There are several advantages of castration such as

 • It reduces sexual activity

-• It reduces general level of aggression
+• It reduces the general level of aggression

-• It eliminate chances of testicular cancer
+• It eliminates the chances of testicular cancer

 There are very few disadvantages to having dog castrated, it is a quick, safe and routine procedure, and there are no risks to pet though having low testosterone levels.
 Some of the disadvantages are